 The kuzu Pueraia lobata plant is a prolific, tough, fibrous vine with heart-shaped leaves that was used as a food in China for more than 2,000 years, and praised in Japanese poetry and legend as a bracing health food and ideal thickener for over one thousand years.
 Its roots are among the largest in the world, ranging in length from three to seven feet and weighing between 200 to over 400 pounds.
 Traditionally the leaves, seeds, flowers and roots were used in making vegetable dishes, noodles, dumplings, beverages, desserts and pickles.
 The vines were used to weave baskets and in making clothing, fishing line, and paper.

-In traditional Oriental medicine kuzu is valued as a digestive aid, to strengthen vitality, and fortify the body in cold weather.
-Recent studies have shown that Kuzu may reduce the cravings for alcohol and aid in recovery from alcohol addiction.
+In traditional Oriental folklore kuzu is valued as a digestive aid, to strengthen vitality, and fortify the body in cold weather.

 Eden Organic Kuzu Root Starch can be used to thicken soups and stews, sauces and gravies.
 Use it to prepare delicious vegetable dishes such as Lo Mein, Chow Mein, sweet and sour vegetables, and glazed vegetables.
 Great for puddings, pie fillings, custards, and many desserts.
 Try one of our favorites, Apple Cherry Pie, in the recipe section.